Isle of Axholme: Land drainage history

 The Isle is known for the early influence of Cornelius Vermuyden, a Dutch engineer who initiated the realignment of several of the highland carriers flowing through the district.
 To carry out the work he brought in a large number of Flemish workers, many of whom settled permanently despite violent opposition from the established population.
 The drainage allowed increased agricultural production, and has left a legacy in the unique strip farming which survives in the 21st century around Epworth.
-The watercourses of the Isle and the surrounding area are managed by the Isle of Axholme Internal Drainage Board which maintains 302 km of watercourse and 18 pumping stations, and manages the water levels of the adjacent Thorne Moors and Hatfield Moors, both environmentally sensitive areas.
+The watercourses of the Isle and the surrounding area are managed by the Isle of Axholme Internal Drainage Board which maintains 188 miles (302 km) of watercourse and 18 pumping stations, and manages the water levels of the adjacent Thorne Moors and Hatfield Moors, both environmentally sensitive areas.

 Road and railway

 The Axholme Joint Railway traversed the area, but the line has now been abandoned.
 There are still railway stations in Crowle and Althorpe on the line between Scunthorpe and Sheffield.
 The M180 motorway now crosses the centre of the area, dividing 'South Axholme', centred on Epworth, from 'North Axholme', centred on Crowle.
 The A161 road crosses the Isle from north to south.